Function Patch and Transform

 Note

 All the following examples use the same set of Compositions, CompositeResourceDefinitions, Claims and EnvironmentConfigs.
+Only the applied patches change between examples.

 All examples rely on Upbound provider-aws-s3 to create resources.